close-dev-team/mobile-close-channel-sdk-ios/README.md

 * Xcode 13.2.1
 * Xcode 13.4.2

-### Other pre-requisites
+### What you'll need from us to start integration

-* To get access to our private repository with the SDK binary, you'll need:
+* To get access to our private repository with our SDK framework, you'll need:
     * a GitHub account
     * a GitHub personal access token, how to create one is explained [here](doc/binary_access.md)
 * To get access to the Close platform you'll need:
-    * An API base URL
-    * An API access token
-    * These can be obtained via https://sdk.thecloseapp.com
+    * A _CloseChannel-Info.plist_ file
-    * An API base URL and access token to access our sandbox environment can be found in the section *Configuring the Close endpoint URL*.
+      * That contains an API base URL and API access token (values to access our sandbox environment can be found below)
-    * Additionally you'll need a Close Code of the flow that needs to be presented in one of the channels.
-For the sandbox environment you can use `SDKDEMO`, for other environments a flow (together with the Close Code for that flow) can be created in the Close Builder.
+    * A Close Code of the flow that needs to be presented in one of the channels (or use `SDKDEMO` to start testing)

 ### Supported iOS versions and architectures